jelmerdemaat/dwnld-attr-polyfill/README.md

-# dwnld-attribute-polyfill
+# dwnld-attr-polyfill

-Will polyfill the functionality of:
+Will polyfill the functionality of the download attribute:

 ```html
                           ↓ ↓ ↓